Opportunity Zones: the commercial real estate topic du jour

-It is tough to have a conversation about commercial real estate today without discussing opportunity zone investing.
-Opportunity funds can provide extraordinary tax benefits by investing in opportunity zones, but there are a lot of nuances that need to be appreciated.
-This article will summarize opportunity zone basics; cover some of the updates from the October 19, 2018, regulations update; present some of the outstanding questions and issues; and discuss some of the business opportunities we are seeing in various markets across the country.
+It is tough to have a conversation about commercial real estate today without discussing Opportunity Zone investing.
+Opportunity funds can provide extraordinary tax benefits by investing in Opportunity Zones, but there are a lot of nuances that need to be appreciated.
+This article will summarize the basics; cover some of the updates from the October 19, 2018, OZ regulations update; present some of the outstanding questions and issues; as well as discuss some of the business opportunities we are seeing in various markets across the country.

-In December 2017, Congress passed the Tax Cuts and Jobs Act of 2017, and, through this act, the Opportunity Zones Program was created.
-The program allows investors to roll capital gains tax liabilities into new investments on a tax-deferred basis and, with certain conditions met, enjoy a waiver of capital gains tax on appreciation from such investment.
+In December 2017, Congress passed the Tax Cuts and Jobs Act, and, through it, the Opportunity Zones Program was created.
+It allows investors to roll capital gains tax liabilities into new investments on a tax-deferred basis and, with certain conditions met, enjoy a waiver of capital gains tax on appreciation from such investment.
 With U.S. investors currently holding approximately $6.1 trillion in unrealized capital gains, the source for this capital is plentiful.

 - Reinvesting capital gains allows tax payers to defer capital gains tax until the “recognition date,” which is the earlier of disposition, or December 31, 2026.

-- After five years, the basis increases to 10 percent.
+- After five years, the basis increases to 10%.

-- After seven years, the basis increases to 15 percent.
+- After seven years, the basis increases to 15%

-- Capital Gains Exclusion: If a taxpayer holds the investment in the qualified opportunity fund for at least 10 years and meets the original use or substantial improvement qualification, then the taxpayer will not pay capital gains tax on the appreciation of the investment.
+If a taxpayer holds the investment in the Qualified Opportunity Fund for at least 10 years and meets the original use or substantial improvement qualification, then the taxpayer will not pay capital gains tax on the appreciation of the investment.

-It is important to consider how the opportunity zones were selected.
-Opportunity zones were selected from census tracts identified as low-income, nominated by each state governor and designated by the secretary of the treasury.
-The motivation of each state’s governor was to drive as much opportunity zone investment to their state as possible and as such many zones are focused on areas that are already development targets.
-The last U.S. Census was in 2010, and a lot has changed in some markets since then, so many opportunity zones are overlaid with sub-markets where development is already extremely desirable and have undergone significant gentrification.
+It is important to consider how the Opportunity Zones were selected. that Opportunity Zones were selected from census tracts identified as low-income, nominated by each state governor and designated by the secretary of the treasury.
+The motivation of each state’s governor was to drive as much Opportunity Zone investment to their state as possible and as such many zones are focused on areas that are already development targets.
+The last U.S. Census was in 2010, and a lot has changed in some markets since then, so many OZs are overlaid with sub-markets where development is already extremely desirable and have undergone significant gentrification.

-A qualified opportunity fund is an investment vehicle that invests in a qualified opportunity zone business located in an opportunity zone.
-A qualified opportunity fund must be funded by proceeds from a sale that generated either short- or long-term capital gains within 180 days in order to utilize opportunity zone tax benefits.
-It is important that 90 percent of assets held by qualified opportunity funds be qualified opportunity zone property and fund must have acquired the property after December 31, 2017.
-Qualified opportunity funds can include other tax benefit programs including New Market Tax Credits, Low-Income Housing Tax Credit (LIHTC) and Historic Tax Credits.
+A Qualified Opportunity Fund is a vehicle that invests in a Qualified Opportunity Zone business located in an Opportunity Zone.
+A QOF must be funded by proceeds from a sale that generated either short- or long-term capital gains within 180 days in order to utilize OZ tax benefits.
+It is important that 90% of assets held by QOFs be QOZ property and fund must have been acquired after December 31, 2017.
+Qualified Opportunity Funds can include other tax benefit programs including New Market Tax Credits, Low-Income Housing Tax Credit (LIHTC) and Historic Tax Credits.

-To be qualified opportunity zone business property the original use of the property must begin in the opportunity zone or the opportunity fund must substantially improve the property.
+To be a QOZ business property, its original use must begin in the Opportunity Zone or the Opportunity Fund must substantially improve the property.

-An interesting comparison in tax benefits is to compare opportunity zone investments to a 1031 tax deferred exchange.
-A 1031 exchange allows indefinite deferral of capital gains, while opportunity zone investment requires a recognition of those gains in December of 2026.
-An opportunity zone investment does not need to be like-kind, can be real or personal property, can only consist of the gains on the sale rather than the entire proceeds from the sale and can be utilized with any short- or long-term capital gains (even those from partnership interests).
+An interesting comparison in tax benefits is to compare Opportunity Zone investments to a 1031 tax deferred exchange.
+It allows indefinite deferral of capital gains, while OZ investment requires a recognition of those gains in December of 2026.
+An OZ investment does not need to be like-kind, can be real or personal property, can only consist of the gains on the sale rather than the entire proceeds from the sale and can be utilized with any short- or long-term capital gains (even those from partnership interests).

 - Any long-term or short-term capital gains that otherwise would be recognized before January 1, 2027, are eligible for deferral.

-- A taxpayer that has completely disposed of an opportunity fund investment before December 31, 2026, can reinvest the deferred gain in another opportunity fund and make a new deferral election with respect to such gain.
+- A taxpayer that has completely disposed of an Opportunity Fund investment before December 31, 2026, can reinvest the deferred gain into another and make a new deferral election with respect to such gain.

 - For purposes of the substantial-improvement requirement (doubling of cost basis) the basis attributable to land is not considered.
 Establishing the cost basis as just the building net of land better facilitates major rehabilitations and repurposing vacant buildings rather than just development.

 While the October regulations significantly improve the clarity for investors, there are still some outstanding questions.
-One of the main questions is how debt may be restricted.
-The updated regulations make it clear that borrowing will not impede an investor’s potential opportunity fund benefits at acquisition or for development.
+The main one is how debt may be restricted.
+The updated regulations make it clear that borrowing will not impede an investor’s potential Opportunity Fund benefits at acquisition or for development.
 The risks and issues associated with making leveraged distributions especially prior to realization of the deferred capital gains tax are unclear.
 This is an important issue as the nature of the investment is likely long term, and there will be a liquidity need to pay deferred capital gains tax at the end of 2026, which would ideally come from property level debt.

-With 8,761 designated opportunity zones, there are some that stick out as interesting opportunities from a macro perspective and others where the zones represent particularly interesting investment opportunities in specific sub-markets.
-One such macro opportunity is student housing since opportunity zones were chosen based on low-income communities and many college towns qualified because of their large populations of incomeless students.
+With 8,761 designated Opportunity Zones, there are some that stick out as interesting opportunities from a macro perspective and others where the zones represent particularly interesting investment opportunities in specific sub-markets.
+One such macro opportunity is student housing since OZs were chosen based on low-income communities and many college towns qualified because of their large populations of incomeless students.
 A similar phenomenon applies in many resort destinations, where incomes are often low despite opportunities for development.
-In studying the opportunity zone map, many qualified areas are in booming areas that have already enjoyed significant development and employment growth.
+In studying the Opportunity Zone map, many qualified areas are in booming areas that have already enjoyed significant development and employment growth.
 Some particularly interesting geographies include San Jose, Oakland, Portland, Los Angeles, Chicago, Boston, New York, Texas and many more that have already experienced significant gentrification and development demand.

-Opportunity zone investment represents one of the most exciting opportunities of our commercial real estate generation.
-The October guidance gives investors confidence to move forward in structuring and putting together deals while awaiting final clarity on a few issues.
-Opportunity zone investment will not alone justify investment or development, but the tax incentives provided will serve as a tailwind in markets otherwise attractive for investment and development.
-To date, there have been billions of dollars raised in opportunity zone funds, and JLL is actively marketing and discussing opportunity zone deals for and with clients.
+Opportunity Zone investment represents one of the most exciting opportunities of our commercial real estate generation.
+The October guidance gives investors' confidence to move forward in structuring and putting together deals while awaiting final clarity on a few issues.
+Opportunity Zone investment will not alone justify investment or development, but the tax incentives provided will serve as a tailwind in markets otherwise attractive for investment and development.
+To date, there have been billions of dollars raised in Opportunity Zone Funds, and JLL is actively marketing and discussing OZ deals for and with clients.